Variance-Aware Estimation of Kernel Mean Embedding: Introduction

 \section{Introduction}

-Estimating a probability distribution $\bbP$ over a space $\calX$ from an independent sample $X_1, \dots, X_n \sim \bbP$ is a central problem in computer science and statistics \citep{kearns1994learnability, tsybakov2008introduction}.
-To formalize the question, one selects a distance (or at least a contrast function) between distributions and oftentimes introduces assumptions on the underlying probability space (e.g. finitely supported, probability function is uniformly continuous with respect to the Lebesgue measure, H\"older continuous, \dots).
-Increasing the stringency of assumptions generally leads to substantially faster rates.
-For instance, in the finite support $\abs{\calX} < \infty$ case and with respect to total variation, whilst the expectation risk evolves roughly as $\sqrt{\abs{\calX} / n}$, it is known that this rate can be accelerated by replacing $\abs{\calX}$ with a bound on the ``half-norm" $\nrm{\bbP}_{1/2}$ \citep{berend2013sharp}, which corresponds to some measure of entropy of the underlying distribution.
-Furthermore, even without prior knowledge of $\|\bbP\|_{1/2}$, one can effectively construct confidence intervals around $\bbP$ that depend on $\|\widehat{\bbP}_n\|_{1/2}$, i.e. the half-norm of the empirical distribution \citep[Theorem~2.1]{ckw2020}.
+Estimating a probability distribution $\bbP$ over a space $\calX$ from $n$ iid samples $X_1, \dots, X_n \sim \bbP$ is a central problem in computer science and statistics \citep{kearns1994learnability, tsybakov2008introduction}.
+To formalize the question, one selects a distance (or at least a contrast function) between distributions and oftentimes introduces assumptions on the underlying probability space (for instance finitely supported, probability function is absolutely continuous with respect to the Lebesgue measure, H\"older continuous, \dots).
+Increasing the stringency of assumptions generally leads to substantially faster minimax rates.
+For instance, in the finite support $\abs{\calX} < \infty$ case and with respect to total variation, whilst the expectation risk evolves roughly as $\sqrt{\abs{\calX} / n}$, it is known that this rate can be sharpened by replacing $\abs{\calX}$ with a bound on the ``half-norm" \footnote{The half-norm is not a norm in the proper sense as it violates the triangle inequality.} $\|\bbP\|_{1/2} \eqdef (\sum_{x \in \calX} \sqrt{\bbP(x)})^2$ \citep{berend2013sharp}, when defined, and which corresponds to some measure of entropy of the underlying distribution.
+Furthermore, even without prior knowledge of $\|\bbP\|_{1/2}$, one can construct confidence intervals around $\bbP$ that depend on $\|\widehat{\bbP}_n\|_{1/2}$---the half-norm of the empirical distribution $\widehat{\bbP}_n(x) = \frac{1}{n} \sum_{t=1}^{n} X_t = x$ \citep[Theorem~2.1]{ckw2020}.
 Namely, when $\bbP$ is supported on $\N$, with probability at least $1 - \delta$, it holds that

-The advantage of the above expression is twofold $(a)$ we do not need make assumptions on $\|\bbP\|_{1/2}$, which for all we know could be infinite, and $(b)$ in favorable cases where $\|\widehat{\bbP}\|_{1/2}$ is small, the intervals will be narrower.
+The advantage of the above expression is twofold $(a)$ we do not need make assumptions on $\|\bbP\|_{1/2}$, which could be non-convergent\footnote{As opposed to the empirical proxy $\|\widehat{\bbP}_n\|_{1/2}$, which is always a finite quantity.}, and $(b)$ in favorable cases where $\|\widehat{\bbP}_n\|_{1/2}$ is small, the intervals will be narrower.
 In this paper, we set out to explore the question of whether analogues of \eqref{eq:tv-confidence-interval} are possible for general probability spaces and with respect to maximum mean discrepancy.